latchbio/latch/docs/source/subcommands.md

 $ latch init PACKAGE_NAME
 ```

-This command is used to initialize a new workflow directory, using one of four templates.
-It will create a directory with the name `PACKAGE_NAME` and populate it with the necessary files to get started.
+This command is used to initialize a new workflow root by populating it with the required boilerplate.
+Optionally, a template workflow can be used as a starting point.

-The parameter `PACKAGE_NAME` is the name of the directory that `latch init` will create and populate with example files.
+`PACKAGE_NAME` is the name of the target directory.
+It will be created if it does not exist.

 ### Options

 #### `--template`, `-t`

 One of `r`, `conda`, `subprocess`, `empty`.
 If not provided, user will be prompted for input.
+The `r` template comes with `R4.0` preinstalled, the `conda` template comes with `miniconda` preinstalled + a boilerplate `environment.yaml` conda environment file, the `subprocess` template demonstrates how to run a subprocess in a task, and the `empty` template is a blank slate.

 #### `--dockerfile`, `-d`

-Generate a Dockerfile for the workflow.
+Generate a Dockerfile for the workflow instead of relying on [auto-generation.](basics/defining_environment.md#automatic-dockerfile-generation)

 #### `--cuda`